Mexican Food Journal

 Cactus Releases Slime During Cooking

-Fully cooked cactus.
+Fully cooked cactus will change color from a bright green to a darker green.
 Rinse the cactus under running water to remove any remaining slime.
-Rinsing it also stops it from cooking anymore so is retains some crunch.
+Rinsing it also stops it from cooking anymore so it retains some crunch.

 Fully Cooked Cactus with all the Slime Removed